 - Random polygons.
 Generate random closed and open length-2 polygons using Stiefel manifold algorithm of Cantarella, Deguchi, Shonkwiler.
 Generate Markov chains of equilateral polygons and polygons with a fixed failure-to-close (one long edge) using the Toric Symplectic algorithm of Cantarella and Shonkwiler.
 Generate equilateral closed polygons using the Action-Angle direct sampling algorithm of Cantarella, Duplantier, Shonkwiler, and Uehara.

 - Planar diagrams of polygons.
-Includes a complete implementation of a type for describing knot and link diagrams, capable of handling arbitrarily large diagrams, converting space polygons to diagrams, and performing basic consistency checks on diagrams.
+Includes a complete implementation of a type for describing knot and link diagrams, capable of handling arbitrarily large diagrams, converting space polygons to diagrams, performing basic consistency checks on diagrams, and producing drawings of diagrams.
 Development roadmap includes automated simplification of diagrams and links to the Mathematica package KnotTheory and SnapPy for computing invariants.

 The latest plCurve can be obtained from the subversion repository.
 Point releases tend to lag behind the subversion build, but are included below for convenience.
 Note that you’ll need the GNU Autotools in order to build from subversion.